rrusk/DancePracticeMusicPlayer/README.md

 **Config File**

-The application loads configuration data from a JSON file named config.json.
-The configuration data includes the music directory, volume, and practice length.
+The application loads configuration data from a JSON file named 'music.ini'.
+The configuration data includes the music directory, volume, maximum song playtime and practice type.

 **Practice Dances**